nodatime/nodatime/src/NodaTime.Web/Markdown/1.0.x/concepts.md

 An offset is positive if local time is later than (ahead of) UTC, and negative if local time is earlier than (behind) UTC.
-For example, the offset in France is +1 hour in the winter and +2 hours in the summer; the offset in California is -8 hours in the winter and -7 hours in the summer.
+For example, the offset in France is +1 hour during winter in the Northern Hemisphere and +2 hours in the summer; the offset in California is -8 hours in the winter and -7 hours in the summer.
 So at noon UTC in winter, it's 4am in California and 1pm in France.